-Create time in your after school schedule this year with these January kids Activities and games.
+Create time in your after school schedule this year with these January Activities and games for kids.

 Will you join me on this goal in the new year?